 Conversely, you don’t want to keep your job search so private that you have no online presence.

 To build an online presence, you need to have a social media strategy.
 When creating profiles for these sites, you may be asked compromising questions.
-Never provide the following information in emails or anywhere online that may not be absolutely secure:
+To run a relatively cyber-safe job search, never provide the following information in emails or anywhere online that may not be absolutely secure: